Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Acknowledgements

 \section{Acknowledgements}

-It is a great pleasure to thank B.~Davison, J.~Heinloth, A.~Khan, A.~Negut, M.~Porta and F.~Sala for very useful discussions and correspondences.
+It is a great pleasure to thank B.~Davison, J.~Heinloth, A.~Khan, A.~Negut, M.~Porta and F.~Sala for very useful discussions and correspondences, as well as the anonymous referee for a thorough reading and feedback.
 We are especially grateful to B.~Hennion for his patient explanations of derived algebraic geometry and to L.~Hennecart for pointing out some simplification to an argument in a previous version, using the results of \cite{DHSM}.
 The intellectual debt that this paper owes to~\cite{Negut} will be obvious to the expert reader.
 Anton Mellit was supported by the ERC consolidator grant ``Refined invariants in combinatorics, low-dimensional topology and geometry of moduli spaces'' No. 101001159.
-Alexandre Minets was in part supported by the ERC starter grant “Categorified Donaldson-Thomas Theory” No. 759967, and also likes to thank MPIM Bonn for the excellent working conditions.
+Alexandre Minets was in part supported by the ERC starter grant ``Categorified Donaldson-Thomas Theory'' No. 759967, and also likes to thank MPIM Bonn for the excellent working conditions.
 Olivier Schiffmann was in part supported by the PNRR grant CF 44/14.11.2022 \textit{Cohomological Hall algebras of smooth surfaces and applications}.